emb-riscv/specs-markdown/Introduction.md

 ## Mission Statement

-Define a modern C/C++ friendly microcontroller architecture, that makes writing multi-threaded embedded software easier and more productive.
+Define a modern C/C++ friendly microcontroller architecture, that makes writing embedded software easier and more productive.
 And... enjoy the process!

 ## Goal

 Define a set of specifications for RISC-V microcontrolers intended for real-time, low power, bare metal embedded systems.
+Favour C/C++ multi-threaded RTOS systems.

 ## Limitations